kmaid/salusfy/README.md

 6. Click "ADD".
 7. Look for "Salus Thermostat" in the integrations tab and click on it.
 8. Click "INSTALL" and then "INSTALL" again on the confirmation dialog.
-9. Restart Home Assistant.
-10. Add the configuration to your `configuration.yaml` file (see configuration section below).
+9. Add the configuration to your `configuration.yaml` file (see configuration section below).
-11. Restart Home Assistant again.
+10. Restart Home Assistant.

 ## Configuration